delinsyl/happyinternationalmensday/README.md

 Unfortunately, Google decided to only celebrate the International Women's Day by replacing the logo.

 ## Preview
-Installing this script adds a simple but effective label below the google logo.
+Installing this script exchanges the google logo by a custom holiday logo.

 ![preview image](preview/preview.png)